Wander Women Israel:

 Getting There and Away

 Most international flights to Israel arrive and depart from Tel Aviv’s Ben Gurion International Airport (TLV).
-This is where our tour will end.
+This is where our tour will begin.

-Our tour begins in Eilat, which is easily accessed by several different methods.
-Eilat’s brand new Ramon International Airport (ETM) receives regular flights from Tel Aviv, just a 45 minute hop away — though there are also direct flights from many cities in Europe.
+Our tour concludes in Eilat, where the brand new Ramon International Airport (ETM) has regular, affordable flights to Tel Aviv, just a 45 minute hop away — though there are also direct flights to many cities in Europe.
+Alex will be flying back to Tel Aviv the morning of June 3rd, and those joining the extension or heading back to catch international flights are welcome to join her same flight!
 Please feel free to reach out to us for help with flight recommendations — we’re always available at firstname.lastname@example.org.

 Extend Your Adventure

-Want to have a longer Israel adventure?
-Join us for High Flying Israel: An Aerial Arts + Yoga Retreat from May 23-30, and travel seamlessly with Alex for a true Israel getaway.
+Want to have an even longer Israel adventure?
+Join us for High Flying Israel: An Aerial Arts + Yoga Retreat from June 5-10th, or sign on for the whole shebang and stay in Tel Aviv for one of the greatest Pride celebrations in the world after!
+Travel seamlessly with Alex throughout for a true Israel getaway.

 Remember, guests attending multiple retreats receive 10% off all of them!